apphp/ai-with-php-book/README.md

 ## **Usage**

-To use Project Title, follow these steps:
+To use AI with PHP, follow these steps:

 1. Open the project in your favorite Markdown editor.
 2. Modify the source code to fit your needs.